 Monday 3:30 – 4:30 pm Centering Prayer

 Join us for an hour of Centering Prayer/Silent Meditation.

 From the ancient monastic tradition comes this service of the ‘vesper light’ or twilight.
 We use a simple form of prayer created by the Iona community and share our thoughts on the Bible reading of the day and how God is speaking to us through it.

 On most Tuesdays the vespers service is followed by a simple pot-luck supper.
 This supper is often followed by a study group from 7:15 to 8:30.
 Visitors are very welcome not only at the vespers service but also at the supper and study group.
 See the Hollister Institute web page for information about current and planned study-group topics.

 Monthly Mid-week Eucharist, usually the first Wednesday, 11:00 am

-first Saturday of the month, Eucharist and Soup Supper, 5:30 pm
+second Saturday of the month, Eucharist and Soup Supper, 5:30 pm

 * Eucharist is a traditional term for holy communion.
 It comes from the Greek word for thanksgiving and helps us to remember that this is a joyful service of thanksgiving to the Creator.